1980 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Also Read: 16 Rare Dime Errors List with Pictures (By Year)

-Rare 1980 Dime Error List
+Rare 1980 Dime Error List: Minting Mistakes That Add Major Value

 1. Missing Clad Layer Error

-This error occurs when the outer cupronickel layer fails to bond properly to the copper core during planchet strip production, resulting in a coin that displays copper on one side and the normal silvery appearance on the other.
+This error occurs when the outer cupronickel layer fails to bond properly to the copper core during planchet strip production, resulting in a coin that shows copper on one side and the normal silvery appearance on the other.

 2. Off-Center Strike Error

-The percentage of displacement determines both rarity and value—minor 5-10% shifts are relatively common and worth $10-20, while dramatic 50% or greater off-center strikes can command $100-300 if the date remains visible.
+The percentage of displacement determines both rarity and value.
+Minor 5–10% shifts are relatively common and worth $10–$20, while dramatic 50% or greater off-center strikes can command $100–$300 if the date remains visible.
+On 1980 dimes, collectors particularly seek specimens where Roosevelt’s portrait appears at the coin’s edge with substantial blank planchet area visible while the “1980” date is still readable.

-The most desirable examples show significant design displacement while retaining complete date and mintmark information, as these elements prove authenticity and year of production.
-On 1980 dimes, collectors particularly seek specimens where Roosevelt’s portrait appears at the coin’s edge with substantial blank planchet area visible.
+The most desirable examples show significant design displacement while retaining the complete date and mintmark — those elements prove authenticity and year of production.
+Always measure the blank area: the larger the unstruck portion with the date still visible, the higher the value.

 3. Clipped Planchet Error